twolfson/twolfson.com/articles/design-for-developers.md

 We will be focusing on UI/UX design and visual design as these have the most crossover with developer work.

-We won't be covering the design process as there are a ton of ways to do it.
+We won't be covering the design process as there are a ton of approaches.
 For the high level notes, please see the [Topics not covered section](#topics-not-covered).

-Before we get started, I want to share a common phrase in design:
+**Mindset:** Good design helps users achieve their goals via intuitive interactions and contextual information.
+A common phrase in design is:

 > When there is good design, you will never notice it.

-To reiterate, good design helps the user achieve their goals with as little friction as possible and in an intuitive manner.
-Good design doesn't need a tour guide -- the information and interactions are obvious.

 # Grids
 A grid (also known as a typographic grid) is a way to layout elements horizontally for consistent widths, spacing, and alignment.
 It's based on columns and gutters.